 Q: Does Edith Sanford provide financial support for patients?

 A: The financial toll of breast cancer can be terrible, and our hope is that, one day, breast cancer and the burdens it causes will be history.
-That’s why, at the Edith Sanford Breast Cancer Foundation, the funds we raise go 100 percent to the research to find the cures.
+That’s why every dollar we raise goes to research to help find the cures.

 While providing direct financial assistance to those facing breast cancer is not within the scope of Edith Sanford’s mission, Sanford Health, our partner in patient care and research, may be able to assist eligible patients seeking care within the Sanford network with obtaining financial support.